yugasun/site/content/community/meetups/index.md

 # Join a Serverless Meetup

-Community-driven Serverless Meetups are hosted locally in cities across the world.
+Community-driven [Serverless Meetups](https://www.meetup.com/pro/serverless/) are hosted locally in cities across the world.
 Get together.
 Spread knowledge.
-Unleash the power of Serverless Applications.
-Learn about serverless projects, microservices and FaaS.
+Unleash the power and simplicity of Serverless Applications.

-Join a [Serverless Meetup](https://www.meetup.com/pro/serverless/) near you.
+We hope to [see you there](https://www.meetup.com/pro/serverless/) soon.

 # Run a Meetup in your city